Do Olly's Restful Sleep Gummies Work? I Put Them To The Test

-Along with the claims, the Olly website also clearly notes that the claims "have not been evaluated by the Food and Drug Administration."
+Along with the claims, the Olly website also clearly notes that the FDA hasn't evaluated the claims.
 While the FDA does regulate dietary supplements such as melatonin, according to the National Center for Complementary and Integrative Health, over-the-counter supplements like Olly's Restful Sleep gummies come with "less strict" regulations.
 And relatively speaking, Olly's Restful Sleep supplements have a low dose of melatonin — even for regular consumption.

 According to the National Sleep Foundation, between two tenths of a milligram and five milligrams of melatonin is a suggested dose for an adult.
 The Olly gummies contain three milligrams in its two-gummy dose.
 Plus, the melatonin is actually a very small component compared to the levels of L-Theanine (200 milligrams) and fruit and plant extracts (51 milligrams) in the supplement.
 L-Theanine, which is an amino acid that comes from tea leaves, is often used to treat anxiety and restlessness by calming the brain without causing drowsiness.
 The benefits of the two ingredients combined with the traditional calm-promoting botanical ingredients like chamomile make it easy to understand why the Restful Sleep gummies would hypothetically work like a charm.